-I’m describing just one small part of Area X here, which is itself an agonisingly-brief proof of concept for what a version of the nearly 16-year-old Rez authored in an era of affordable(ish) virtual reality might look like.
-But despite the fact it only lasts around 15 minutes, it’s transcendent – a profound vision of what VR could be that’s so overwhelmingly beautiful I choke up on several occasions.
+I’m describing just one small part of Area X here, which is itself an agonisingly brief proof of concept for what a version of the nearly 16-year-old Rez, were it authored in an era of affordable(ish) virtual reality, might look like.
+But despite the fact it only lasts around 15 minutes, it’s transcendent – a profound vision of what VR could be that’s overwhelmingly beautiful.

-Forget – if you haven’t already – Lucky’s Tale.
-Toss out hopes for an expanded Aperture Labs experience.
-You can even set aside the vertiginous thrills of The Climb.
-Rez Infinite is thegreatest virtual reality experience currently available, and still the only VR game I’ve played that I can be bothered to regularly clamber into my PSVR headsetfor.
 On PC, it’s somehow even better.
 Infinite will work in desktop mode, too – sporting a 4K resolution, no less – but despite its standalone brilliance, it feels neutered by comparison.
-Play it using Rift or Vive, however, and you’ll soon join me in no longer seeing the point of doing anything that doesn’t result in being right in the centre of an irridescent particle shower.
+Play it using Rift or Vive, however, and you’ll soon join me in no longer seeing the point of doing anything that doesn’t result in being right in the centre of an iridescent particle shower.

 Every area of Rez Infinite is a trance-inducing masterclass in enemy wave design, colour-palette selection, and improvisational beat matching.
 And every moment feels like it justifies the – let’s be honest – ridiculous cost of the silly looking helmet you occasionally put on.